Arnav-Kumar1/The-Track-Fitness-Club/README.md

 The client retention rate was a concern because it showed that the gym was losing a significant number of clients over time.
 The overcrowding issue was also problematic because it could lead to reduced customer satisfaction and even safety concerns.
 To address these issues, I set out to find a practical solution that I could easily pitch to the business owner.
 My goal was to find a simple yet effective solution to improve retention and manage capacity at the gym.

-# "Effective strategies for improving retention and managing overcrowding"
+# Effective strategies for improving retention and managing overcrowding

 1. To improve retention , I compiled a list of "High AR clients" ( Adherence Rate) - individuals who have demonstrated a high level of commitment to the gym through consistent use of facilities over a period of at least six months.
 By increasing the number of clients on this list, we can work towards improving retention rates.
 To do this, we can examine the personally identifiable information (PII.xlsx) of these high AR clients to identify differences between them and other clients.

 2. To address overcrowding at the gym, I identified clients with flexible workout schedule who could be encouraged to visit during less popular hours through personalized offers.
 By encouraging these individuals to work out during less crowded times, we can help to alleviate congestion during peak hours and improve the overall customer experience.
 These flexible clients can be identified by analyzing the PIPO.xlsx files, which contain digital entry exit logs of every client

-# "Results"
+# Results

 After completing the data analysis, I was left with two lists: the "high AR client list" and the "flexible client list".
 Through this analysis, I discovered the following: